Mahboob-A/Movio/README.md

 * As all the segments are uploaded in `S3 Bucket`, and I have already set up Gcore CDN in order to serve the `DASH `Segments`, you only need to run a `html` page which has a `dash player` in it.

-* Please copy this already available `dash player` from the  <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a>, and run it with the `Live Server`, and you will be able to see the video with `subtitle!`
+* Please copy this already available `dash player` from the  <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a>, and run it with the `Live Server`, and you will be able to see the video with `subtitle!`

-* Please <a href="https://github.com/Mahboob-A/Movio-API-Service/blob/main/src/html-templates/dash-plyaer-current.html/">COPY THIS HTML FILE </a> , and put the `long video` or `short video` `CDN URL` in the `url` variable, and depending upon the long or short video URL, the video will be played.
+* Please <a href="https://github.com/Mahboob-A/Movio-API-Service/blob/main/src/html-templates/dash-plyaer-current.html/" target="_blank">COPY THIS HTML FILE </a> , and put the `long video` or `short video` `CDN URL` in the `url` variable, and depending upon the long or short video URL, the video will be played.

 * **If you want to setup local development, you need a few AWS credentials as well as RabbitMQ Credential, Gcore CDN Credential, CloudFlare DNS**